 The "ls" command lists all files and directories in the specified directory.
 If no location is defined it acts on the current directory.
 The "-a" flag lists hidden "." files.
-The "-l" flag lists file details.root> pwd
+The "-l" flag lists file details.pwd

 /u01/app/oracle/product/9.2.0.1.0